Five tips to help your child ease back into school

 Going back to school or starting for the first time can be stressful, but there are ways to help ease the transition.

 Most specialists working with children agree that a certain amount of angst about going back or starting school can be normal and usually isn’t harmful.
-But preventing your child’s anxiety from escalating should be a priority.
+By helping kids cope with any stress they might be dealing with, parents can help prevent their child’s anxiety from escalating.

-These five tips can help minimise your child’s anxiety at this challenging time.
+These five tips can help minimise your child’s anxiety during what can be a challenging time.

 1. Present school worries as normal, not exceptional